miraland-labs/solarti-program-library/docs/src/confidential-token/deep-dive/overview.md

 Another problem with encrypting account balances and transfer amounts is that the token program cannot check the validity of a transfer amount.
 For example, a user with an account balance of 50 tokens should not be able to transfer 70 tokens to another account.
-For regular SPL tokens, the token program can easily detect that there are not enough funds in a user's account.
+For regular Solarti tokens, the token program can easily detect that there are not enough funds in a user's account.
 However, if account balances and transfer amounts are encrypted, then these values are hidden to the token program itself, preventing it from verifying the validity of a